 9. Marvel at the beauty of SFER IK Museion

 There are many things to do in Tulum Mexico for the art enthusiast.
-Among the Tulum attractions one should not miss is the beauty of SFER IK Museion.
+Among the Tulum attractions, you should not miss is the beauty of SFER IK Museion.

 SFER IK is an art museum that holds exhibitions displaying works of prominent visual artists.
 It also conducts workshops that guests can participate in.